Best Golf Gifts: 25 Perfect Christmas Gift Ideas for a Golfer

 For $22 you get a box of 8 sleeves (24 balls), and they were good enough to have me shooting an 86 at TPC Sawgrass this past winter.
 I was shocked at the quality of the ball for the price, and it’s my number one recommendation for golfers who don’t need anything fancy.

 - Who is it for?
 The person who wants a good golf ball at a rock bottom price.
+We ranked it as both our best golf ball for beginners, as well as our best cheap golf ball.

 - Who is it not for?
 The person who has too much of an ego to play Noodle Golf balls